gjm222/CarND-Path-Planning-Project/README.md

 # Reflection

-This code provides path planning for the term3 simulator and is written in C++ contained in the `main.cpp` source.
+This code provides path planning for use with the term3 simulator and is written in C++ contained in the `main.cpp` source.
 All reference to lines are in `main.cpp`.

 Initially the code accepts from the simulator the current car information x, y, s, d, yaw, car-speed along with the remaining previous path that was not used since the simulator invoked the planning code.
 It also recieves sensor data about the other cars on the road i.e. the id, x, y, vx, vy, s, d of each car (See lines 396-414).